-Plantains are grown just like bananas, which if you live in USDA zones 8-11, you can grow too.
+Plantains are grown just like bananas, which if you live in USDA zones 8 through 11, you can grow too.
 I’m still jealous.
 Initial plantain plant care requires well-draining soil, regular watering, and protection from wind or frost.

 Choose a sunny, warm area of your garden and dig a hole that is as deep as the root ball.
 Plant the plantain at the same level it was growing in the pot.
-Keep the plantain 4-6 feet (1-2 m.) from other plants to give it plenty of room to spread.
+Keep the plantain 4 to 6 feet (1-2 m.) from other plants to give it plenty of room to spread.

-Add 4-6 inches (10-15 cm.) of organic mulch around the tree, keeping it 6 inches (15 cm.) away from the pseudostem.
-Spread this mulch out in a circle 4-6 feet (1-2 m.) wide around the tree to help the soil retain water and protect the plant’s roots.
+Add 4 to 6 inches (10-15 cm.) of organic mulch around the tree, keeping it 6 inches (15 cm.) away from the pseudostem.
+Spread this mulch out in a circle 4 to 6 feet (1-2 m.) wide around the tree to help the soil retain water and protect the plant’s roots.